KaoushikMurugan/yet-another-better-office-hour-bot/README.rst

 The standard OH-Session protocol that we follow:

+> Helpers refer to Instructors, TAs, and Tutors

 #.
 Helpers Opens Queues for which they help for
 #.
 Students enter the queue of their choice
 #.
 Helpers issues a dequeue command